 5.1 The Council and its staff, elected members and volunteers should take care that contractors doing work on behalf of the Council are monitored appropriately.
-Any contractor or sub-contractor, engaged by the Council in areas where workers are likely to come into contact with children or young people, should have a similarly robust Child Protection Policy, or failing this, must comply with the terms of this policy.
+Any contractor or sub-contractor, engaged by the Council in areas where workers are likely to come into contact with children, young people or vulnerable adults, should have a similarly robust Child Protection Policy, or failing this, must comply with the terms of this policy.
 Contractors will be monitored by the Officer responsible for the contract.